DNPLab/DNPLab/docs/source/examples.rst

 .. note::

     When working with dnpLab one of the first steps is to copy the imported data to the *raw* workspace.
-That way the raw data and all it's attributes will be always accessible to the user.
-When saving data with dnpLab the raw data is safed toegether with the processed data. dnpLab uses the h5 format to store data.
+That way the raw data and all its attributes will be always accessible to the user.
+When saving data with dnpLab the raw data is saved together with the processed data. dnpLab uses the h5 format to store data.

 In the following steps, the FID is processed and the spectrum is plotted.